top of page

 Serving Clients Nationwide

-Information and material contained in this communication are privileged information, intended for the recipient addressed above.
-If you are not the intended recipient, please contact the sender as soon as possible and destroy all copies of the original message.
-Any unauthorised review, use, disclosure, or distribution is prohibited.
-Keats Group LLC is a financial planning and wealth management firm; Rexford Cattanach is an Independent Advisor Representative of AdvisorShare Wealth Management (ASWM), an investment advisor registered with the U.S. Securities and Exchange Commission.
+Information on this site is for general education only and is not professional advice or guidance.
+Keats Group LLC is a financial planning and wealth management firm; Rexford Cattanach is a fiduciary Independent Advisor Representative of AdvisorShare Wealth Management (ASWM), an investment advisor registered with the U.S. Securities and Exchange Commission.
 Keats Group, Rexford Cattanach and ASWM do not provide legal, accounting, or tax reporting advice.
-We cannot rely on email communications to authorise, direct, or purchase or sell any security, wire transfer, or other transactions; these must be confirmed verbally before execution.
+We cannot rely on email communications to authorize, direct, or purchase or sell any security, wire transfer, or other transactions; these must be confirmed verbally before execution.

 © 2025 by Keats Group LLC.
 Powered and secured by Wix